-- Make sure you understand your complaint handling system. - Receive regular internal reports on the quality and timeliness of complaint handling. - Require regular 'health checks' and reviews of complaints handling systems. - Use complaint information in program review and service delivery.
+- Make sure you understand your complaint handling system. - Receive regular (at least quarterly) internal reports on: - \circ the quality and timeliness of complaint handling - \circ any systemic issues identified in complaints, including how these are handled - o any media activity related to complaints received or systemic issues. - Require regular 'health checks' and reviews of complaints handling systems. - Use complaint information in program review and service delivery.